3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ## Z Endstop Switch

-If you’re using your printer with a separate endstop switch & you are NOT using the `Klicky` macros you need to set the location of your Z endstop switch in the Demon macros `demon_user_settings_v2.9.cfg file`.
+If you’re using your printer with a separate endstop switch & you are NOT using the `Klicky` macros you need to set the location of your Z endstop switch in the Demon macros `demon_user_settings_v*.cfg file`.
 There’s two variables for you to define the location of your separate endstop switch.

-Open the `demon_user_settings_v2.9.cfg` file & search
+Open the `demon_user_settings_v*.cfg` file & search

 ```
 z_endstop_location_x